≡ Menu

 Participating life insurance policies are also eligible for dividend payments, which Guardian has faithfully paid out every year since 1868.
 Coverage levels start as low as $25,000 and go as high as $5 million.

-For eligible whole life policyholders, Guardian also makes available an “index participation feature,” which allows the policyholder to tie growth of paid-up additions to an equity index, such as the S&P.
+For eligible whole-life policyholders, Guardian also makes available an “index participation feature,” which allows the policyholder to tie the growth of paid-up additions to an equity index, such as the S&P.

-Guardian is one of the very few life insurance companies who will issue whole life coverage to HIV-positive applicants.
+Guardian is one of the very few life insurance companies that will issue whole-life coverage to HIV-positive applicants.
 If an applicant with HIV is under age 60, responding favorably to treatment from a specialist for two years or more, and does not have any complicating conditions, he or she may be able to obtain permanent coverage.

 EstateGuard Whole Life

-This is a whole life policy covering two insureds (usually spouses) that includes a survivorship feature.
-The second-to-die whole life policy is designed to facilitate efficient transfer of wealth as part of an estate plan and allows increases to the coverage amount within the first few years after a policy is issued.
+This is a whole-life policy covering two insureds (usually spouses) that includes a survivorship feature.
+The second-to-die whole-life policy is designed to facilitate the efficient transfer of wealth as part of an estate plan and allows increases to the coverage amount within the first few years after a policy is issued.

 EstateGuard’s minimum coverage amount is $100,000, and coverage goes as high as $5 million, which can be further increased through an optional survivorship insurance purchase option.
 New insureds can be anywhere from 20 to 90 years old.